-Sampling for lake and non-wadeable stream bottom sediments shall occur two times per year at the determined sampling dates.
+Sampling for lake and non-wadeable stream bottom sediments shall occur two times per during the spring and fall sampling bouts.
 Sediments will be collected during biological sampling bouts one and three at most sites.
 In some cases, additional sediment samples may be collected following a large disturbance event (e.g. flood or drought) or other shift in site conditions (e.g. chemical spill).
 Sampling shall occur within +/- 2 weeks of the given dates.
 The timing of these samples shall follow the procedures outlined in the NEON Aquatic Sample Strategy Document (RD[07]).